Harvard-Pfizer-HECTRE/HECTRE/src/README.md

 You can also try out doing an extraction on a local PDF file (this will fail for now):
 1. Do the setup steps 1-3 from above.
-2. Run `local_test_parse_file_path.py` and pass in the PDF file path and the PICOS string as two positional arguments.
+2. Run `local_test_parse_file_path.py` and pass in the PDF file path and the outcome string as two positional arguments.

 ## Dev Local Env Notes